paulkarpenko/us-code-ui/uscode/title-20-education/chapter-076-education-research-statistics-evaluation-information-and-dissemination.md

 (4) support the regional educational laboratories in conducting applied research, the development and dissemination of educational research, products and processes, the provision of technical assistance, and other activities to serve the educational needs of such laboratories’ regions;

-(5) manage the National Library of Education described in subsection (d) of this section, and other sources of digital information on education research;
+(5) manage the National Library of Education described in subsection (d), and other sources of digital information on education research;

 (6) assist the Director in the preparation of a biennial report, described in [section 9519 of this title](./chapter-076-education-research-statistics-evaluation-information-and-dissemination.md#section-9519); and

 (7) award a contract for a prekindergarten through grade 12 mathematics and science teacher clearinghouse.

-**(b) Additional duties** In carrying out subsection (a) of this section, the Evaluation and Regional Assistance Commissioner shall—
+**(b) Additional duties** In carrying out subsection (a), the Evaluation and Regional Assistance Commissioner shall—

 (1) ensure that information disseminated under this section is provided in a cost-effective, nonduplicative manner that includes the most current research findings, which may include through the continuation of individual clearinghouses authorized under the Educational Research, Development, Dissemination, and Improvement Act of 1994 (title IX of the Goals 2000: Educate America Act; [20 U.S.C.
 6001](./chapter-068-national-education-reform.md#section-6001) et seq.) (as such Act existed on the day before November 5, 2002);